-This is about my family of origin, and my willingness to try and out-grow, out-love, out-inspire, some deep wounding in the other person.
+This is about my family of origin, and my willingness to try and out-grow, out-love, some deep wounding in the other person.
 I don’t look for the wounded person, but when I find them, I should run like hell.
-I need a whole person for my whole person.

 And since my divorce, I’ve had ONE connection.
 A few relationships, but one connection that lifted all of my hopes and ideas.
 And from this wonderful infusion of energy and hope, I constructed pyramids and offerings to the gods of love.
 Because there was something, some little glimmer, that really turned me on about this woman.

 I guess I can say this now because it’s gone.
 Her fears and objections have finally won out over my optimism, regeneration, and attempts to repair the breakups that kept happening.
 Okay, so that was a clue that something was not right between us.
 And the further I launched into “being okay” with her constantly not being okay, the more I moved away from my core truth.
 The flow has to go both ways.

 And how did I get fooled into thinking a woman, who had done very little “work” on herself post-divorce, was going to heal in my light of love.
 What a crock.
 The work ahead for her is for herself alone.
 And unfortunately, now we both get to move on alone and heal without the rubbing and joy that our “relationship” was causing.
 The joy was apparent in both of us.
 The chemistry was hot.
 The sex… Well, I’ll use discretion and not talk about that.

 Coming out of a failed marriage, both partners often feel damaged and depressed.
 In my case, I was certain that I would never love again.
 Of course, that was my depression talking, but when you are Sad, you can get pretty dark.
 So there’s this concept, from a divorce recovery class I took, called the Healing Relationship.